Skip to main content

 Workload Identity Provider Attributes Configuration

-Next, copy the IAM principal you see in the workload identity pool details page and replace SUBJECT_ATTRIBUTE_VALUE with one of the following values depending on your data plane:
+Next, copy the IAM principal you see in the workload identity pool details page and replace SUBJECT_ATTRIBUTE_VALUE with your data plane domain name.
+This will be the second half of the OpenID issuer value you used before.
+For example:

 Data PlaneSUBJECT_ATTRIBUTE_VALUE